jpegleg/k3s-dragon-eggs/README.md

 ```
 # The set-bottles.yml playbook installs some packages and sets the message-of-the-day file /etc/motd.
 # This playbook also removes firewalld!
+The networking and firewalling is to be done with Calico, see dragon-network.yml
+# as applied via flight.yml ansible playbook.
 anisble-playbook -u root -i hosts.ini set-bottles.yml

 # The fire-bottles.yml playbook adds the wazuh 4 repository to bottle1 and bottle2,